buiswrld/soundscaping/README.md

 A project dedicated to analyzing music trends & characteristics with the sole purpose of identifying the aspects that contribute to a chart-topping hit song

+To get started, visit a consolidated report of my findings at `results.ipynb`

+For a deeper dive into the data, with little organization but many thoughts and initial discoveries, visit `exploration.ipynb`

 ## Sourced Data

 **AOTY Top 5000**: Contains 5000 user-rated albums from Album of the Year (AOTY) as of 2024.